andreshungbz/CMPS2232/lab/cmps2232-lab-01-postal-system-demo/README.md

 ```

 5. The console log will show the link with the appropriate port (3000 by default) that can be opened in the browser.

+## Assumptions

+- Package is NOT an abstract class and represents a regular package with not expedited shipping.